labkode/Internet-Storage-Sync/README.md

 ## How To Contribute
-New contributions to these documents have to be previously discussed using the ISS mailing list.
+New contributions to these documents have to be previously discussed using the [ISS mailing list](https://www.ietf.org/mailman/listinfo/storagesync).

 The contribution flow is the following:

-1. Open a discussion in the ISS mailing list.
+1. Open a discussion in the [ISS mailing list](https://www.ietf.org/mailman/listinfo/storagesync).
 2. Members of the ISS mailing list will give their opinion and review the topic presented.
 3. When there is a general agreement on the topic anyone can contribute to these documents using one of the mechanisms outlined below.

-Contributions can be made to these documents using the following ways:
+Contributions to these documents can be made using the following ways:

 * Pull Request (Recommended)
 * Issue